The Transformers: The Movie: Plot

-Meanwhile, separated from the Dinobots in the crash, Hot Rod and Kup are taken prisoner by the Quintessons, a collective of tyrannical robotic aliens who hold kangaroo courts and execute prisoners by feeding them to their Sharkticons.
-Hot Rod and Kup learn of Unicron from Kranix, the lone survivor of the destroyed planet Lithone.
-After Kranix is executed, Hot Rod and Kup escape, aided by the Dinobots and the small Autobot survivalist Wheelie, who helps them find an escape ship.
+The surviving Autobots escape in separate shuttles, which are shot down by the Decepticons and crash on different planets.
+Hot Rod and Kup are taken prisoner by the Quintessons, tyrants who hold kangaroo courts and execute prisoners by feeding them to the Sharkticons.
+Hot Rod and Kup learn of Unicron from Kranix, a lone survivor of Lithone, a planet devoured by Unicron.
+After Kranix is executed, Hot Rod and Kup escape, aided by the Dinobots and the small Autobot Wheelie, who helps them find an escape ship.